patnaikshekhar/Salesforce-Platform-Developer-1-Exam-Notes/siebel.md

 1. Right Data Architecture - End to end architecture
 2. Legacy Data Analysis - Understand History, Identify Data quality issues.
 Define Archival, Purge strategy
-3. Data Readyness - Standarization, Enrichment, Transformtion.
+3. Data Readyness - Standarisation, Enrichment, Transformtion.
 Conduct one time cleanup
 4. Comprehensive Testing and Verfication - Use reports, Test for consitency, usability
 5. Training and Deployment

 ## Issues with Migration
-* Address Migration - SF is more usefriendly
+* Address Migration - SF is more user friendly
 * Households and Party Model - Extend via relationships.
 Use Lightning connect for insights
 * Data should be profiled before moving
 * Remove unnecessary picklist values
-* Profile the data - Which fields are being used.
-Which picklist values are being used
+* Profile the data - Which fields are being used, which picklist values are being used, etc
 * Use Data Services in the cloud to clean and enrich the data